Orzo Salad with Watermelon, Chicken and Feta

 This orzo salad pairs watermelon and feta.
 I love that combination, sweet and salty.
 Add grilled chicken which has been marinated in watermelon juice, lime and honey, and you’ll come up with a salad that the whole family loves.

 This orzo salad with watermelon is lightly dressed with olive oil and balsamic vinegar.
 You can use either regular balsamic or white balsamic vinegar.

 Initially, my husband was skeptical of the watermelon in this salad (said he’d prefer it on the side), but the second time he ate it, he said, “You were right, the watermelon is really good in here.”
 Converting the skeptics…it’s what I do.

 The chicken is flavorful and moist due to a marinade of pureed watermelon, lime juice and garlic.
 The marinade is then reduced and basted over the chicken during cooking (or grilling!).
-You could leave that step out should you want to dirty one less pan and simplify the process, but it makes the chicken even more tasty.
+You could leave that step out if you want to simplify the process, but it does make the chicken even more tasty.